 It is well known that the diagonal elements of a semi-positive definite symmetric matrix are all non-negative.
 Hence, the bounds of the variances of the frequencies at the nodes and the phase angle differences in the lines are derived directly from (\ref{theorem4-1}) and (\ref{theorem4-2}).

-Formula (\ref{theorem4-1}) reveals the factors that impact the variance of the frequencies at nodes in networks with a non-uniform disturbance-damping ratio.
+Formula (\ref{theorem4-1}) reveals the factors that impact the variances of the frequencies at nodes in networks with a non-uniform disturbance-damping ratio.
 First, as in networks with a uniform disturbance-damping ratio, the inertias of the synchronous machines locally impact the variances of the frequencies at the nodes, and the network topology and the parameter $l_{c_{ij}}$ have little impact because they are absent in the formula.
-Second, in networks with a non-uniform disturbance-damping ratio, the variance of the frequencies will increase as the minimum value $\underline{\eta}$ increases and decrease as the maximum value $\overline{\eta}$ decreases.
+Second, in networks with a non-uniform disturbance-damping ratio, the variances of the frequencies will increase as the minimum value $\underline{\eta}$ increases and decrease as the maximum value $\overline{\eta}$ decreases.
 Hence, by decreasing all the disturbance-damping ratios, the variances of the frequencies will be decreased, which is consistent with the findings in networks with a uniform disturbance-damping ratio.
-In addition, by decreasing the maximum value $\overline{\eta}$, there are nodes at which the variance of the frequencies will be decreased.
+In addition, by decreasing the maximum value $\overline{\eta}$, there are nodes at which the variances of the frequencies will be decreased.

-Formula (\ref{theorem4-2}) illustrates the role played by the system parameters in determining the variances of the phase angle differences in networks with a non-uniform disturbance-damping ratio.
-First, the role of the values $\underline{\eta}$ and $\overline{\eta}$ in determining the variances of the phase angle differences is the same as that in determining the variances of the frequencies.
-Decreasing the largest disturbance-damping ratio can decrease the variance of the phase angle differences at some lines.
+Formula (\ref{theorem4-2}) illustrates the roles played by the system parameters in determining the variances of the phase angle differences in networks with a non-uniform disturbance-damping ratio.
+First, the roles of the values $\underline{\eta}$ and $\overline{\eta}$ in determining the variances of the phase angle differences is the same as that in determining the variances of the frequencies.
+Decreasing the largest disturbance-damping ratio can decrease the variances of the phase angle differences at some lines.
+For example, energy storage in combination with droop control, which affects the parameter $d_i$ at the relevant nodes, will directly decrease the disturbance-damping ratios.
 Second, as in a network with a uniform disturbance-damping ratio, the inertia is absent from the formula, and the role of the network topology is also reflected by the basis of the cycle space.
-Hence, the inertia has little impact on the variance of the phase angle differences, and by forming small cycles, the variance of the phase angle differences can also be effectively decreased in the network.
-Third, the impact of constructing new lines to form cycles and increasing the capacities of the lines on the upper and lower bounds are the same as in the analysis of the networks with a uniform disturbance-damping ratio, as given in the previous section.
+Hence, the inertia has little impact on the variances of the phase angle differences, and by forming small cycles, the variances of the phase angle differences can also be effectively decreased in the network.
+Third, the impact of constructing new lines to form cycles and increasing the capacities of the lines on the upper and lower bounds are the same as in the networks with a uniform disturbance-damping ratio.